GOV.UK response: 1 October 2030Private LandlordsLast reviewed 18 June 2026

 Enforced by local councils

 Local authorities have powers to inspect, issue compliance notices and impose civil penalties.
-Tenants can report non-compliant properties.
-Breaches are recorded publicly.
+Tenants can report concerns.
+Breach records depend on the rules in force.

 1